janick/WT32-SqLn/README.md

 To program, then run your application with the serial monitor, power the WT32-SC01 Plus via its own USB-C port as well as connecting your serial board to a USB port on your computer.

-1. To enter programming mode, connect the GPIO0 wire to the GND pin, then press the RESET button on the back of the WT32-SC01 Plus.
+1. To enter programming mode, connect the GPIO0 wire to the GND pin, then press the `RST` button on the back of the WT32-SC01 Plus.

 1. Flash your application using the command `idf.py flash`.
 Wait until the flashing process completes with a `Hard resetting via RTS pin...` message.